WapplerSystems/zabbix_client/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

 The ``zabbix_client`` extension provides a JSON API for the Zabbix monitoring software.
+With the help of this extension, the following goals will be achieved more closely:

+* Improvement of the quality of TYPO3 websites (less errors)
+* Preservation of quality
+* Give agencies an overview of which customers use which systems
+* Improvement of performance
+* Improvement of security

 Here you can see some examples of data.